PlabsAI/Paradiselabs_website/descriptive_files/improvement_guide.md

 - Drop-off points
 - Return visitor rate

-This improvement guide provides a comprehensive roadmap for enhancing the Veyron website while maintaining its current strengths and visual identity.
+This improvement guide provides a comprehensive roadmap for enhancing the Paradiselabs website while maintaining its current strengths and visual identity.
 Implementation should follow the priority phases to ensure systematic improvement of user experience and conversion optimization.